bartmeuris/assh-resolver/README.md

 I use this in combination with [assh](https://github.com/moul/advanced-ssh-config) as the `ResolveCommand` to use different IP's to connect to hosts, depending on the location I am to speed up connecting to a host when a possible jump-host must be used.

 Location detection is done by checking the default gateway, for which an external package is used.
+In the future - possible other ways of detecting the location might be implemented as required.

 ## Configuration